 Once an individual decides or agrees to go into treatment for substance use disorder, the detox process begins.
 Detox isn’t the first step, however.
 There are three essential phases: evaluation, stabilization, and fostering.
 Among other things, they show the client that someone cares about them, their rehab, recovery, and health.

 - Evaluation.
 No two addictions are exactly the same and neither are people.
-To create an effective substance abuse treatment plan requires a careful assessment of the client’s substance use to determine if there are any co-occurring disorders (trauma, stress, bipolar disorder, anxiety, depression) that could have led to or exacerbated the SUD.
+Creating an effective substance abuse treatment plan requires a careful assessment of the client’s substance use to determine if there are any co-occurring disorders (trauma, stress, bipolar disorder, anxiety, depression) that could have led to or exacerbated the SUD.
 The evaluation allows the client and the staff to hit the ground running once detox is complete.

 - Stabilization.
 This step includes physical detox but also preparing the client—and those close to them, from family and friends to employers—for what will happen in rehab once detox is complete.
 A solid support system is an important part of long-term recovery.